RileyWClarke/MLTSA_COVID19/README.md

 Covid19_analysis.ipynb used to make figure 2, table 3, and discussion of cross correlations.

 Covid19_weahter_prep was for if we get to the point where we will incorpoarate weather.

+The NB'S written by shaquann will have to be downloaded then uploaded into the google drive (collab and git not synched).